-Take a quick survey to get a free download of the report.
+Take a short 5-minute survey to download a free copy of the report.

 How Understanding Buyer Perceptions Can Increase Vendor Win Rates and Improve Customer Engagement

 Although most buyers are keenly interested in product features and functionality, factors related to company performance also matter.
 This report analyzes eight company-related factors—such as reputation, service and support, and vendor financial viability—that buyers use when evaluating vendors in competitive B2B sales opportunities.